blank-teer/memrise/readme.md

 main part:
 1) get dependencies: ```pip install beautifulsoup4 selene --pre```
-2) follow the instructions described in *driver/manage.py*
+2) do prerequisites described in *browser/manage.py*
 3) run 'step_*.py'scripts one by one